makerdao/community/governance/parameter-docs/stability-fee.md

 **Why decrease a Stability Fee parameter?**

 The primary reason to decrease a Stability Fee parameter is also one of monetary policy.
 If the price of DAI is greater than $1, this indicates that the DAI supply should be increased.
-The Stability Fee is the first parameter that Governance should contemplate changing if the DAI supply needs to be increased.
+The Stability Fee is usually the first parameter that Governance contemplates changing if DAI supply needs to be increased.

 Alternatively, a Stability Fee for a vault type might be decreased if Maker Governance feels that the level of risk from that vault type has decreased.